aortega0703/math-notes/Category Theory/Category/Initial-final object.md

 \forall A\in\operatorname{Obj}(\mathcal{C}). \big|\text{Hom}_\mathcal{C}(A,F)\big|=1
 $$
 - An object $T$ is _terminal_ if its either initial or final.
+- An object $Z$ is a _zero object_ when its both initial and final.
 Initial and final objects are [[Opposite category|Dual]] concepts.